 For more than 30 years, CCIS faculty have eagerly engaged in collaborative research with leading technology companies and government agencies.
 Recent research collaborations include:

 - Bytedance – To support Prof. Lu Wang’s research in artificial intelligence

 - Toyota – To support Prof. Cristina Nita-Rotaru’s research on auto systems

 - Vantiv – To support student scholarships for ALIGN students and student events

 Built on shared goals and resources, these partnerships have yielded significant technological advances and a range of innovative solutions for sponsor organizations.

 As CCIS evolves to meet the challenges of an ever-changing world, philanthropic support from organizations like yours is more critical than ever.
 Give now to help a student learn, engage, and make the next great discovery.

-We believe that in today’s global economy, the high-tech workforce should reflect an increasingly diverse population.
-That’s why one of the college’s key objectives is to address the shortage of women and underrepresented minorities in the field of computer science—and why we created the Industry Partner Diversity Fund.
+In today’s global economy, the high-tech workforce should reflect an increasingly diverse population.
+That’s why one of the college’s key objectives is to address the shortage of women and underrepresented minorities in the field of computer science.
+Partner with us in our belief that computer science is for everyone.